Cohen Children's Medical Center

-Steven and Alexandra Cohen Children's Medical Center at Long Island Jewish Medical Center (CCMC), formerly Schneider Children's Hospital and North Shore-LIJ Children's Hospital is a pediatric acute care children's teaching hospital located in New Hyde Park, New York.
-The hospital has 202 pediatric beds and is affiliated the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
+Steven and Alexandra Cohen Children's Medical Center at Long Island Jewish Medical Center, formerly Schneider Children's Hospital and North Shore-LIJ Children's Hospital is a pediatric acute care children's teaching hospital located in New Hyde Park, New York.
+The hospital has 195 beds and is affiliated the Zucker School of Medicine.
 The hospital is a member of Northwell Health and is the only children's hospital in the network.

-The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Long Island and New York state.
+The hospital provides comprehensive pediatric specialties and subspecialties to those aged 0–21 throughout Long Island and New York state.
 Cohen Children's also sometimes treats adults that require pediatric care.
-Cohen Children's Medical Center also features the largest ACS verified Level 1 Pediatric Trauma Center in the region.
+The hospital also features the largest ACS verified Level I Pediatric Trauma Center in the region.
 Cohen Children's Medical Center is the largest provider of pediatric health services in New York state.
-The hospital is attached to Long Island Jewish Medical Center and adjacent to the Ronald Mcdonald House of Long Island.
+The hospital is attached to Long Island Jewish Medical Center and is adjacent to the Ronald Mcdonald House of Long Island.